supertestnet/bitcoin-chess/README.md

 # Isn't this game a big pile of chain spam?

 Yes, don't actually do this on bitcoin's mainnet.
 The game is supposed to be educational.
-By playing the game on bitcoin's testnet, you might learn have a "lightbulb moment" about commiting to arbitrary data like a chess move in a bitcoin pubkey.
-And if you can commit to a chess move, maybe you can commit to more important things, too.
+By playing the game on bitcoin's testnet, you might learn something.
+Scroll down to "Lessons to learn from this" for some examples.

 # Limitations